ascendhr-tech/ascendhr-doc/ascendhr/user-story/player-card-system-detail/US-0.4.2-employee-list-search.md

-# Employee List & Search
+# Player Gallery & Search

 **Story ID:** US-0.4.2
 **Epic:** 0.4 - Player Card System
 **Persona:** Scout (HR)

 ---

 ## User Story

 > **As a** Scout (HR),
-> **I want to** search and filter employees,
+> **I want to** search and filter the player gallery,
-> **So that** I can quickly find specific players in the squad.
+> **So that** I can visually browse the squad and find specific players.

 ---

 ## Business Requirement/Logic

-ระบบต้องแสดงรายชื่อพนักงานทั้งหมดในรูปแบบ DataGrid พร้อมฟังก์ชันค้นหาและกรองข้อมูล เพื่อให้ HR สามารถหาพนักงานที่ต้องการได้อย่างรวดเร็ว
+The system must display all employees as "Player Cards" (FC26 style) in a responsive grid layout.
+It includes a filter bar for real-time searching and filtering.

 **Key Business Rules:**
-- การค้นหาทำงานแบบ real-time (filter as you type)
-- สามารถค้นหาได้ด้วย name, email, หรือ employee ID
-- สามารถกรองตาม department, status, role, ability range
-- Pagination รองรับ 20/50/100 รายการต่อหน้า
-- คลิกที่แถวพนักงานจะเปิด Player Card detail
+- **Card View:** Display employees as cards (Gold/Silver/Bronze tiers based on rating).
+- **Search:** Real-time filtering by Name or Position.
+- **Filters:** Dropdowns for Department and Status.
+- **Sorting:** Sort by Rating (High to Low).
+- **Interactions:** Clicking a card opens the Employee Detail page.
+- **Visuals:** Hover effects should be interactive but not simple underlines.

 ---

 ## Acceptance Criteria

-### Scenario 1: Successfully View and Search Employee List
+### Scenario 1: Successfully View and Search Player Gallery

 **Given**
 - User is logged in with `employee:read` permission
-- There are 100 employees in the system
+- There are multiple employees in the system

 **When**
-- User navigates to "Squad" page
+- User navigates to "Players" page
 - User types "John" in the search box

 **Then**
-- System displays employee list in DataGrid format
+- System displays employees as player cards in a grid
-- System filters list in real-time to show only employees matching "John" (by name, email, or ID)
+- System filters cards in real-time to show only matches for "John"
-- Matching results are highlighted
-- Pagination adjusts to filtered results
+- Results count (e.g., "Showing 5 players") updates automatically

 ---

-### Scenario 2: Filter by Multiple Criteria
+### Scenario 2: Filter by Department and Status

 **Given**
-- User is on the Employee List page
+- User is on the Player Gallery page
-- Employees exist across multiple departments and statuses

 **When**
-- User applies filters:
-  - Department: "Engineering"
+- User selects "Engineering" from Department filter
-  - Status: "Active"
+- User selects "Active" from Status filter
-  - Role: "Developer"

 **Then**
-- System updates list to show only employees matching ALL filter criteria
+- System updates the grid to show only Active engineers
-- Filter chips are displayed showing active filters
+- Non-matching cards are hidden
-- User can remove individual filters to update results

 ---

-### Scenario 3: Sort by Column
+### Scenario 3: Sort by Rating

 **Given**
-- User is on the Employee List page with multiple employees displayed
+- User is on the Player Gallery page

 **When**
-- User clicks on "Name" column header
+- User clicks "Sort by Rating" button

 **Then**
-- System reorders list alphabetically by name (ascending)
+- System reorders cards by their Overall Rating (Attribute Average) from High to Low
-- User clicks again to toggle to descending order
-- Sort indicator arrow is shown on the sorted column

 ---

-### Scenario 4: Change Page Size and Navigate
+### Scenario 4: No Results Found

 **Given**
-- User is on the Employee List page with 100 employees
+- User is on the Player Gallery page
-- Default page size is 20

 **When**
-- User changes page size to 50
-- User clicks "Next" page button
+- User enters a search term that matches no players

 **Then**
-- System updates display to show 50 employees per page
-- System navigates to next page showing employees 51-100
-- Pagination info updates accordingly
+- System hides all cards
+- Results count shows "Showing 0 players"

 ---

-### Scenario 5: No Results Found

-**Given**
-- User is on the Employee List page

-**When**
-- User types "XYZ123NonExistent" in the search box

-**Then**
-- System shows message "No players match your search"
-- Empty state illustration is displayed
-- Clear search option is available

----

-### Scenario 6: Quick Actions Menu

-**Given**
-- User is on the Employee List page
-- User has appropriate permissions

-**When**
-- User clicks the quick action menu (⋮) on an employee row

-**Then**
-- System displays dropdown menu with options:
-  - View Player Card
-  - Edit Employee
-  - Change Status
-- Clicking an option navigates to the corresponding action

----

 ## UI/UX Notes

 **Screens Involved:**
-1. Employee List (DataGrid with search, filters, pagination)
-2. Filter Panel (department, status, role, ability range)
-3. Quick Actions Menu (dropdown)
+1. **Player Gallery:** Main view with Card Grid.

 **Key UI Elements:**
-- **Search Box**: Full-text search with icon, placeholder "Search by name, email, ID..."
-- **Filter Panel**: Collapsible sidebar or dropdown with checkboxes
-- **DataGrid**: Columns for Name, Email, Department, Position, Status, Current Ability
-- **Column Headers**: Clickable for sorting with direction indicator
-- **Page Size Selector**: Dropdown (20/50/100)
-- **Pagination**: Page numbers, prev/next buttons, total count
-- **Quick Action Button**: ⋮ icon on each row, expands to menu
-- **Empty State**: Illustration + "No players match your search" message
+- **Filter Bar:** Contains Search Box, Dept Dropdown, Status Dropdown, Sort Button.
+- **Player Card:** Displays Photo, Rating, Position, Name, Flag, Club Crest.
+- **Grid Layout:** Responsive grid adapting to screen size.